kstrafe/Cxy-v0.1.0-draft.1/README.md

 Copies the following string on the instruction line to the register.

 	> push x
+	x: "" (empty)
 	> cpy x "This is an instruction on the instruction line, copied into x"
+	x: "This is an instruction on the instruction line, copied into x"

 ##### next #####